 It doesn’t matter.

 If you love the furniture style, but the color is wrong, you can change it!

 Like this Goodwill chair that I found for $5.99.

 I painted it in Aubusson blue.

-  It’s challenging to paint the tufts with all the tucks, buttons, and gathered fabric.
+Painting the tufts with all the tucks, buttons, and gathered fabric is challenging.

-  The technique to do this is simply pulling back the fabric and making sure to apply paint inside to give it a completed look.
+This technique is simply pulling back the fabric and applying paint inside the tufts to give it a complete look.

 #5 – Paint with dark colors.

-  I painted the fabric of this antique settee with the Annie Sloan paint in the color Graphite Grey.
+I painted the fabric of this antique settee with Annie Sloan paint in the color, Graphite Grey.